National Historical Publications and Records Commission (NHPRC)

 We have already digitized a few items from the collection for exhibits or other purposes.
 Can we apply to digitize the entire collection now?

-The announcement requires that funded-project maintain public web site describing the process of digitizing the materials as well as an access point for the digitized materials.
-Are there any further requirements about these sites, such as they must be built with open-source tools or be located in the same web site?
+The announcement requires that a funded project maintain a public web site describing the process of digitizing the materials as well as an access point for the digitized materials.
+Are there any further requirements about these sites, such as they must be built with open-source tools or be located on the same web site as the digitized records?

 No. The NHPRC expects applicants to explain what software and hardware they will use for these web sites and to justify those choices, but there are no preconceived notions of what is the best method.

-We plan to work with another repository or vendor which has more expertise in digitizing or digital presentations.
+We plan to work with another repository or vendor that has more expertise in digitizing or digital presentations.
 Is this permissible?

 The descriptive information for our materials is not in an EAD finding aid.
-Instead, it is a hard-copy finding aid, a word processing document, or a database.
 Can we apply?

 The finding aid for our collection does not include enough descriptive information.
 Can we update it as part of this project?